-The dual aspect concept of accounting relates to the idea of double-entry bookkeeping.
+The dual aspect concept of accounting relates to the idea of double entry bookkeeping.
 Every transaction affects the business in at least two aspects.
 These two aspects are equal and opposite in nature.
 It is also known as the accounting equivalence concept.

-Anything that a business has (namely, assets) is owed either to outsiders (i.e., liabilities) or to the owner who is also a separate person (i.e., capital).
-Hence whenever a business gets anything, it must record both facts – an increase in assets and an increase in liability or capital.
+Anything that a business has (namely, assets) is owed either to outsiders (i.e., liabilities) or to the owner who is a separate entity (i.e., capital).
+Hence, when a business gets anything, it must record both facts: an increase in assets and an increase in liability or capital.

-Similarly, whenever anything leaves the business, there is a reduction in assets and a corresponding reduction in either a liability or capital.
+Similarly, whenever anything leaves the business, there is a reduction in assets and a corresponding reduction in either liability or capital.
 This fact applies to all the transactions that a business may enter into at any stage of its existence.

-There are two types of claims against the assets of the business, One of the owners and second of the creditors.
-So we can say that the total assets of a business are equal to its liabilities.
+There are two types of claims against the assets of the business: one of the owners and another of the creditors.
+So, we can say that the total assets of a business are equal to its liabilities.

 Assets = Liabilities + Capital

 This concept is based on the fact that if there is something given, someone else receives it.
 It can also be said that every time a transaction takes place, there is always a two-sided effect.
 A transaction may affect either both sides or only one side of the accounting equation.

 Thus, according to this concept, every transaction has two effects for the same amount: one is a debit and the other is a credit.
 This is explained with the help of the following example.